rstudio/education.rstudio.com/content/blog/2020-07-31-spreadsheet-workflows-using-r/index.markdown

 ## # … with 16 more rows
 ```

-We see that the powers sheet has a hero column  allowing for another simple left join, however the occupation sheet doesn't have a common column by specific name but we do recognize that the information in the name column is the same for the alter-ego column from our identities spreadsheet.
+We see that the powers sheet has a hero column allowing for another simple left join.
+However, the occupation sheet doesn't have a common column by that specific name, but we do recognize that the information in the name column is the same for the alter-ego column from our identities spreadsheet.
-We can take advantage of this relationship to bring this data in as shown in the code below.
+We can take advantage of this relationship to bring these data frames together as shown in the code below.

 ```r
 heroes_full <- superhero_identities %>%
   left_join(powers, by = "hero") %>%
   left_join(occupation, by = c("alter_ego" = "name"))
 ```

-Here we conduct a simple left join bringing in the data from the powers data set, and then another left joining by alter ego to bring in the data from the occupation spreadsheet.
+Here we conduct a simple left join bringing in the data from the powers data set, and then another left join to bring in the data from the occupation spreadsheet.
-In the `by` argument we can specify that the column `alter_ego` should be matched onto the `name` column allowing for the join to complete.
+In the `by` argument we specify that the column `alter_ego` should be matched to the `name` column from the occupation data frame.

 We've expanded our dataset quite a bit.
-Let's take an alternative approach to viewing it using the `glimpse()` function from dplyr
+Let's take an alternative approach to view it using the `glimpse()` function from dplyr.

 ```r
 glimpse(heroes_full)